 Bubba can get cold after leaving the water, so always have a hooded towel close by, so you can get the drying process started right away.
 As babies have trouble regulating their temperature, go for a thick, warm towel and get them changed as soon as possible after you leave the water.

 Swim tote bag

-Change of clothes for you and baby
+Change of clothes

-When bubba is very young, you’ll need to hop into the pool as well, so make sure you bring a change of clothes not only for your baby but also for yourself.
-Many parents try to minimise their changing time by wearing bathers/bathing suit under their clothes, so they can just whip off their clothes and easily get in the pool.
+When bubba is very young, under three years, you’ll need to hop into the pool as well, so make sure you bring a change of clothes for both your baby and yourself.
+We’ve got you covered with complimentary nappies, wipes and lotion available at our baby change stations.